mephistopheles-8/atshtml/README.md

 it doesn't seem posible.
 Include `HATS/atshtml_infix_prf.hats` in your scope to use infix ops while constructing proofs.

-The scope of this library is only HTML: attribute values, data attribute keys, comments, CSS and javascript are unescaped strings, and can break things.
-The hopes are that this library is easy enough to extend to address these issues later on.
+The scope of this library is only HTML: attribute values are escaped, but values are strings.
+Note that data attribute keys, comments, CSS and javascript are unescaped strings, and can break things.

 LICENSE: BSD3